Real Property Appraisals: A Primer

-Buying a home can be the most significant transaction most of us might ever make.
-Whether it's where you raise your family, a second vacation home or one of many rentals, purchasing real property is an involved financial transaction that requires multiple people working in concert to make it all happen.
+A home purchase is the biggest investment many people could ever make.
+Whether it's a main residence, an additional vacation property or one of many rentals, purchasing real property is a complex financial transaction that requires multiple parties to see it through.

-Most of the parties involved are quite familiar.
-The real estate agent is the most familiar entity in the exchange.
-Next, the mortgage company provides the money needed to fund the exchange.
-The title company makes sure that all aspects of the sale are completed and that a clear title passes from the seller to the purchaser.
+The majority of the people involved are very familiar.
+The most recognizable person in the transaction is the real estate agent.
+Then, the lender provides the financial capital required to bankroll the exchange.
+And the title company ensures that all areas of the exchange are completed and that a clear title transfers from the seller to the purchaser.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the property is worth the amount being paid?
-In comes the appraiser.
+So, who's responsible for making sure the real estate is worth the purchase price?
+This is where the appraiser comes in.
 We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Larry Jr Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property

-Our first duty at Larry Jr Appraisals is to inspect the property to determine its true status.
-We must actually see features, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they really are there and are in the shape a typical buyer would expect them to be.
-To ensure the stated square footage has not been misrepresented and illustrate the layout of the home, the inspection often requires creating a sketch of the floorplan.
-Most importantly, the appraiser looks for any obvious features - or defects - that would have an impact on the value of the house.
+Our first responsibility at Larry Jr Appraisals is to inspect the property to determine its true status.
+We must see features hands on, such as the number of bedrooms and bathrooms, the location, and so on, to ensure they indeed exist and are in the shape a typical buyer would expect them to be.
+The inspection often includes a sketch of the floorplan, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, we identify any obvious amenities - or defects - that would affect the value of the property.

 Replacement Cost

-This is where we use information on local construction costs, the cost of labor and other elements to calculate how much it would cost to replace the property being appraised.
-This figure usually sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser uses information on local construction costs, labor rates and other factors to determine how much it would cost to replace the property being appraised.
+This estimate often sets the maximum on what a property would sell for.
+It's also the least used method.

-Appraisers are intimately familiar with the communities in which they work.
-They thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the home in question.
-By assigning a dollar value to certain items such as remodeled rooms, types of flooring, energy efficient items, patios and porches, or additional storage space, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers can tell you a lot about the subdivisions in which they work.
+They thoroughly understand the value of specific features to the people of that area.
+Then, the appraiser researches recent sales in close proximity to the subject and finds properties which are 'comparable' to the real estate in question.
+By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject property.

-• If, for example, the comparable property has an irrigation system and the subject doesn't, the appraiser may subtract the value of an irrigation system from the sales price of the comparable.
+• For example, if the comparable has a fireplace and the subject does not, the appraiser may deduct the value of a fireplace from the sales price of the comparable.

 A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-At Larry Jr Appraisals, we are an authority in knowing the value of particular items in San Angelo and Tom Green County neighborhoods.
-The sales comparison approach to value is typically awarded the most consideration when an appraisal is for a home sale.
+At Larry Jr Appraisals, we are experts when it comes to knowing the worth of particular items in San Angelo and Tom Green County neighborhoods.
+The sales comparison approach to value is commonly given the most importance when an appraisal is for a real estate purchase.

 Valuation Using the Income Approach